logdog/LearnDrake/pendulum/README.md

 * `drake_cc_library`
 * `drake_cc_binary`

-These python functions are part of Drake, and they are located in
+These Python functions are part of Drake, and they are located in
 ```
 drake/tools/vector_gen/vector_gen.bzl
 ```